makeitlabs/ratt/firmware/rpi/yocto-build/README.md

 You must copy it, as the templating process won't copy links:

-    cp ~/.ssh/id_ratt ~/ratt/firmware/rpi/yocto-build/scripts/templates/home/root/.ssh/authorized_keys
+    cp ~/.ssh/id_ratt ~/ratt/firmware/rpi/yocto-build/templates/home/root/.ssh/authorized_keys

 Lastly, set up your `~/.ssh/config` file to include an entry for ratt.
-You may not yet know the IP address of the RATT, so you may need to revisit this to edit it in a later step.
+You probably do not yet know the IP address of the RATT, so you may need to revisit this to edit later.
 If you have several RATTs, you'll make entries for each of them.

     Host ratt
 	    HostName 192.168.0.154
     	User root
     	IdentityFile id_ratt

 ### Configure Other Items

-Check through the `templates` directory to see what other files may be configured for an image.
+To see all of the example files that you can potentially configure, you can run the following command from inside of the `templates` directory.

+    find . -name "*-example"

 Anything that is provided as an `-example` can be copied to the same filename, sans `-example` and it will be copied to the data filesystem in the next step.

 Including, but not limited to:
 * `templates/etc/ntp.conf-example`
 * `templates/etc/hosts-example`

-### Apply the Templates to the SD Image

-The `sdimg_util.sh` script has a function to copy the template files to the mounted SD image.
-First mount the SD image, per instructions in the last section.
-Then run the following commmand:

-    ~/ratt/firmware/rpi/yocto-build/scripts/sdimg_util.sh template

-The script will check that the SD image is mounted before it copies.
-It will copy all files from the templates directory tree that aren't ending in `-example` and aren't `.gitignore`, so be careful what files you leave around in there.

-The `.gitignore` file in the templates directory which will ignore non-example files, so you don't accidentally commit those and expose sensitive data.
-However it means you might lose critical config data if you delete your repository, so pay attention!

-_TODO: Possibly move this to a `ROOTFS_POSTPROCESS_COMMAND` in the image so it happens as part of the `bitbake` process instead of requiring these separate steps._
+## Building

+Now we're ready to start the build process.
+Hope your CPU cores and RAM are ready for a workout!

+### Source the yocto environment before running bitbake

+    source ~/ratt/firmware/rpi/yocto-build/scripts/build-env.sh

+_Ignore the common suggested build target text that is displayed here, as we don't build those targets for RATT._

+### Start a build of the RATT image

+    bitbake ratt-image

+_Wait a long time..._  3+ hours typically.
+More RAM, faster disk, and faster cores will help, but it builds a lot of stuff so it simply takes a while.
+Bitbake does a good job at determining deltas and dependencies, so subsequent builds of small changes are comparably much quicker.

 ## Copy Image to SD Card

-If you had the SD image mounted with the loop filesystem, be sure to first unmount, following the directions above.
+Once the build is finished, you're ready to write to a physical SD card for use in the RATT.

 ### Find the SD Card Device

-Insert the SD card into your USB reader, and make sure the USB device is attached to the Virtual Machine.
+Insert the SD card into your USB reader, and make sure the USB device is attached to the Virtual Machine, or plugged into your physical machine.
 If you're using VirtualBox be sure to install the extensions and configure your VM for xHCI USB so you can get the fastest copy possible.

 Run the following: